Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

-The Fishy Adventure of Hydroponics and Calcium Nitrate
+The Fishy of Hydroponics and Calcium Nitrate

-You know how sometimes you just get this wild idea that takes over your brain?
+You know sometimes you just get this wild idea that takes over your brain?
 Well, that’s me, just a regular guy in a small town, armed with nothing but enthusiasm and a shed full of random junk I thought would be useful one day.
 It all started with the promise of fresh veggies and the thrill of a self-sustaining backyard aquaponics system.
 Little did I know that I was about to dive into a murky whirlpool of trial, error, and — good Lord, — fish drama.

 The Great Plan